You’ve probably heard chocolate being promoted as a health food because of its flavonoids and antioxidants content.

 - Place all ingredients except rice cereal and coconut in food processor and blend until smooth.

 - Add rice cereal and process just until mixed (or mix in cereal by hand).
 Use about 7/8 cup if your peanut butter is thick; use 1 cup if your peanut butter is thin; use 1 cup plus 1 tablespoon if your peanut butter is very thin.
 Don’t over process or cereal will be crumbly.
 Mixture should be very thick.

 - Using approximately 2 teaspoons of mixture at a time, form into balls.
-(I use my small cookie scoop for this.)
+(I use my small cookie scoop for this for this.)

 - Roll in finely shredded coconut and place on wax paper.
 Freeze before serving.